 Between research dives and exploration, hopping from island to island in the Greek archipelago with his perpetually problematic boat, the Yavanos, we would document the local fauna, formations, and even wrecks.
 We would play with curious dolphins, catch and prepare octopus as well as bake giant groupers in salt crusts within makeshift stone ovens on the beach of whatever little bay we’d find ourselves in for the night.
 Under starlit skies I heard my first shooting star, so big and close, it literally ‘swooshed’ overhead.

 One day while I was on anchor duty, I discovered a shipwreck a dozen meters below where we planned to set anchor.
 After further inspection we tried to recover some large brass fittings.
 Despite our best efforts, we didn’t manage to recover anything from the depths below but we did come away with a great “Indiana Jones” story.
 As recognition for my find I did, however, get to listen to the shared walkman for an extra ninety minutes the next day.
 Life is easier at 12.

 Folco directed 22 films and wrote more than 25 books, won medals and awards from around the world, like the Silver Bear from the Berlin Film Festival, and directed dozens of nature and cultural full-length TV series.
-Most importantly, though, he inspired millions of people to travel and discover and care for our planet.
+Most importantly, though, he inspired millions of people to travel, discover, and care for our planet.

 In a recent, and possibly last, interview (currently in production) with us at The Outdoor Journal, we asked if he had a favorite destination.